-Falling under the Division of Public Safety, EKU Emergency Management is responsbile for emergency planning and training for the campus community.
+Falling under the Division of Public Safety, EKU Emergency Management is responsible for emergency planning and facilitating training for the campus community.
 In August 2009, the EKU Emergency Action Plan was implemented and replaced the Campus Emergency Response Plan.
 EKU Emergency Management is located at Mattox Hall.

 The Eastern Kentucky University Emergency Action Plan (EAP) is designed to provide basic information so that the reader can be better prepared in the event of an emergency or critical incident.
 The EAP is based upon the International Association of Campus Law Enforcement Administrators' (IACLEA) model, which is rooted in the National Incident Management System (NIMS).
 The EAP is not designed to give definitive answers for every type of emergency.
 Each incident is unique and constantly evolving.
 Only those involved in the incident can make decisions that they believe are correct to ensure their own safety.
 The EAP provides resource material so that informed decisions can be made.

 This summary cannot provide detailed information about every type of incident.
 For more detailed information, please consult the appropriate section of the Emergency Action Plan.
 In order to ensure your safety, please follow the basic steps listed below.

 - Fires/Fire Alarms - Evacuate the building immediately and do not return until authorized by emergency responders.
 Always know at least two evacuation routes in case the primary evacuation route is blocked.
 Do not use elevators.

 - Severe Weather - Go to the interior of the lowest level of the structure away from windows, doors, and exterior walls.
 Remain there until the severe weather has passed.

 - Medical Emergencies - Check to ensure you are safe, check the victim, call 911 for assistance, and render aid as necessary and appropriate to your training.

 - Crime and Violent Behavior - Protect yourself as best you can and contact police as quickly as possible.